al3xandr3/al3xandr3.github.io/_posts/2014-06-24-data-analysis-process.md

 tags:
   - data
   - arguments
-intro: "The Data Analysis Process"
+intro: "The Data Analysis (Structured) Process"
 ---

-## CoNVO
+## Structured Data Analysis: CoNVO

 CoNVO is a structured way to tackle data analysis problems.
 Uses a few steps to decompose the problem, structure the analysis, sketch out a solution and envision how is going to be acted upon.